-In the upper line the selected board appears with its board number and IPv4 address.
+In the upper line the selected board appears with its board number and IPv4 address of the LAN interface ETH0.
 For configuration of a new IPv4 address the complete entry of the 4 groups of digits is necessary.

 The IPv4 address is entered in 4 groups of digits configurable from 000 to 255.
-They are separated by a dot (.).
-Input must be in the form of 3 digits (e.g.: $2 \Rightarrow 002$).
+They are separated by a dot (. ).
+Input must be in the form of 3 digits (e.g.: $2 \Rightarrow 002$ ).